bemit/satellite-config/README.md

 $aggregator->append(
     ConfigProvider::class,
     ConfigInvokableProvider::class,
-    // pass down functions which return an array (when using cache, is only executed on warm-up) static fn() => [
+    // pass down functions which return an array (when using cache: only executed on warm-up) static fn() => [
         'some_array' => [
             'a' => [],